-Attention: As of v0.5.0, you can choose the between two MQTT brokers: Mosca or VerneMQ.
+Attention: Since version v0.5.2, you can choose the between two MQTT brokers: Mosca or VerneMQ.
 By default, VerneMQ is used, but you can use Mosca too.
 Check the Installation Guide for more information.

 In order to send data to dojot via MQTT (using Mosca or VerneMQ), there are some things to keep in mind: